 What Is Sylvan?

-Sylvan provides a “Sylvan Assessment” to get a sense of your child’s needs and creates a personalized lesson plan before the tutoring even begins.
-Sylvan commits to producing tangible results for you and your family.
-No wonder Sylvan families see three times the growth in math and reading scores.
+Sylvan provides a “Sylvan Assessment” to get a sense of your child’s needs and creates a personalized lesson plan before the tutoring program commences.

 How Does Sylvan Work?